gergis-k/angular-fundamentals-my-store/README.md

 ## Configuration

-Run `npm install` at the root directory of the "angular-fundamentals-my-store" project (<project_directory>/my-store-app)
+Run `npm install` at the root directory of the "angular-fundamentals-my-store"

 ## Development server